vladigleba/vladigleba.github.io/posts/prophecy/antichrist.md

 > After this I beheld, and lo another, *like a leopard*, which had upon the back of it four wings of a fowl; the beast had also four heads; and dominion was given to it.
 {% ct 'Daniel 7:6' %}

 The Medo-Persian empire was then conquered by Greece, which is symbolized by a leopard with four wings and four heads.
 Wings in the Bible represent speed {% rf 'Jeremiah 4:11–13' %}, and the four wings are a fitting representation for the speed with which Alexander the Great conquered.
-The four heads represent the four kingdoms into which the empire was divided when Alexanded died.
+The four heads represent the four kingdoms into which the empire was eventually divided after Alexander’s death (Antigonids, Attalids, Ptolemies, and Seleucids).

 ## What was the fourth beast?